-The motivation to write this book began with my clinical experience as a family physician in Montgomery County Maryland.
-Beginning in the late 1990’s, I encountered many families first-hand where the daughter was working hard to earn good grades, while the son was a goofball who was more interested in getting to the next level in his video game.
+This book began with my clinical experience as a family physician in Montgomery County Maryland.
+Beginning in the late 1990’s, I encountered many families where the daughter was working hard to earn good grades, while the son was a goofball who was more interested in getting to the next level in his video game.
 My first reaction was: What is wrong with suburban Maryland? – because this experience was so different from what I had seen as a high school student in northeastern Ohio in the late 1970s.
 But as I reached out to friends and colleagues across the United States, I learned that this phenomenon of unmotivated boys was not confined to suburban Maryland.
-I have found that it is widespread: not universal, but widespread.
+I have found that it is widespread.

 Chapter 1: The Riddle